StephenODea54/Bike_Sharing_Dataset_ML_Project/README.md

 ## Overview
 This repository holds all of the files used for Eastern University's DTSC 691 - Data Science Capstone: Applied Data Science.
 The goal of this project is to build a supervised regression model to predict the number of individuals that will rent a bike at any given time, on any given day.
 This dataset was made publicly available by the company Capital-Bikeshare in Washington D.C.
 Since making the data public, Fanaee-T, Hadi, and Joao Gama have added weather and seasonal information to the dataset.

-The main focus of model construction was not soley based on predictive performance.
+The main focus of model construction was not solely based on predictive performance.
 Rather, the goal was to build an ML model that was practical and robust.
 If a less complex modeled performed similarly, then that model would be chosen since less flexible models exhibit higher levels of interpretibility.
-Ultimately, a Random Forest model was chosen due to its performance on unseen data and its reliability in terms of stable predictions.
-A Gradient Boosted Tree actually outperformed the Random Forest in terms of predictiveness but there were concerns of overfitting.
+Ultimately, a Gradient Boosted model was chosen due to its performance on unseen data.

-An ML user interface was built in Streamlit but due to the large size of the model's .pkl file I am unable to upload it onto GitHub.
-The original plan was to host the application on Heroku.
-Future work includes reducing the size of the .pkl file.
+An ML user interface was built in Streamlit.
+This application allows users to change different inputs and will automatically populate new predictions on the number of bike rentals.

 ## Summary
 The structure of this repo is as follows: